 If you live in a community with many neighborhood cats, you may have observed a few of them in your garden.

-Consequently, understanding how to keep them away is crucial.
-There are several home remedies for keeping cats out of flower beds and vegetable gardens.
+Below are some home remedies for keeping cats out of flower beds and vegetable gardens.

 1. Remove Food Source

-One of the best ways to address the problem is to eliminate the food supply of stray or feral cats.
+One of the best ways to address the problem is to eliminate the food supply for stray or feral cats.

 Garbage cans should not overflow.
 Furthermore, their lids should fit snugly to prevent spills.

-You don’t want to invite these animals into your home by leaving food leftovers in the open.
-Maintaining a cat-free environment is difficult since these animals can survive on very little.
+You don’t want to invite these animals into your home by leaving food leftovers out in the open.
+Maintaining a cat-free environment can be challenging since these animals can survive on very little.

 Refrain from feeding them as well.